 Who Was Clement Clarke Moore?

-After graduating from Columbia in 1798, Moore took over the far-reaching, pastoral estate, eventually donating the land to build Episcopal Theological Seminary and St. Peter’s Episcopal Church.
+After graduating from Columbia in 1798, Moore took over the far-reaching pastoral estate, eventually donating the land to build the General Theological Seminary of the Episcopal Church and St. Peter’s Episcopal Church, Chelsea.
 He later served as a literature and languages professor at the Seminary from 1821 to 1850.

 Like many scholars of his era, Moore published widely in politics, languages, poetry, biography, and religion.